OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Update app permissions in Azure

 Before the add-in can successfully read the contents of the user's OneDrive for Business, its app registration information in Azure must be updated with the appropriate permissions.
-Complete the following steps to grant the app the **Files.Read.All** permission.
+Complete the following steps to grant the app the **Files.Read.All** permission and revoke the **User.Read** permission, which is no longer needed.

 1. Sign in to the [Azure portal](https://portal.azure.com) with your **Microsoft 365 administrator credentials**.